BDC Hamburger Icon

 Florida gun deaths

-Source: FL Dept. of Law Enforcement
+Source: Florida Department of Law Enforcement

 5. Too much pie

 With pie charts, the sum of each slice must add up to the whole.
-When the numbers don’t add up, you know there’s an issue – whether it be sloppy mathematics or an intentional misrepresentation.
-A pie chart should always add up to 100%, so check your math every time.
+When the numbers don’t add up, you know there’s an issue ― whether it be sloppy mathematics or an intentional misrepresentation.
+A pie chart should always add up to 100 percent, so check your math every time.

 Fox News pie chart